-- Starts the applicable services on each server, depending on server status. - Determines whether critical processes (such as voice message processing, database replication, and message store replication) are functioning normally. - Initiates changes to server status when the server with Primary status is not functioning or when critical services are not running.
+- Starts the applicable services on each server, depending on server status. - Determines whether critical processes (such as voice message processing, database replication, voice message synchronization with Exchange, and message store replication) are functioning normally. - Initiates changes to server status when the server with Primary status is not functioning or when critical services are not running.